lk-geimfari/mimesis/docs/installation.rst

 Python compatibility
 --------------------

 Mimesis is compatible with Python, including PyPy, version 3.8 or higher.
 The Mimesis 4.1.3 is the last release that accommodates Python 3.6 and 3.7.

+To prevent unintended upgrades, it is **highly advisable** to always specify the version of mimesis that you are using by pinning it.

 Dependencies
 ------------

-Mimesis has no hard dependencies, but you have to install ``pytz`` to timezones support for some methods of the ``Datetime`` provider.
+Mimesis has no hard dependencies, but you need to install pytz to add timezone support for some methods of the :class:`~mimesis.Datetime` provider.

 Install Mimesis